SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 I can take you there.
 I am going down to the store.
 Wanna come?
 I am going to the store.
 Wanna come?

+appeal (REQUEST) - (noun) a request to the public for money, information, or help:
+They're launching (= starting) an appeal to raise money for famine victims.
+The police have issued an appeal to the public to stay away from the area over the weekend.

+launch (EVENT) - (noun) an event to celebrate or introduce something new:
+How much champagne will we need for the launch?
+Illness prevented her from attending the launch party for her latest novel.

+raise (INCREASE) - (verb) to cause something to increase or become bigger, better, higher, etc.:
+The government plan to raise taxes.
+I had to raise my voice (= speak more loudly) to make myself heard over the noise.

+famine - (noun) an extreme lack of food in a region, causing suffering and death:
+Widespread famine was reported in the region.

+victim - (noun) a person who has suffered the effects of violence or illness or bad luck: an accident victim
+She’s just a victim of circumstances beyond her control.

+illness - (noun) a disease of the body or mind:
+He died at home after a long illness.

+suffer (FEEL PAIN) - (verb) to experience physical or mental pain:
+I think he suffered a lot when his wife left him.
+She suffers in the winter when it's cold and her joints get stiff.

+appeal to me - Something that 'appeals to you' is something you find interesting or enjoy.
+That movie doesn't appeal to me at all.
+Does Italian food appeal to you tonight?

+suspended over - A hotel that is 'suspended over' water is hanging from something over the water or built in a way that it is out over the water.
+There is a huge chandelier suspended over the dining room table.
+I want the speakers suspended over those tables over there.

+dining room - (noun) a room in which meals are eaten

+situated - Where something is 'situated' is where it is located.
+Many of the farms in rural areas are situated on the side of mountains.
+My desk is situated in the back left corner of the classroom.

+rural - (adjective) in, of, or like the countryside:
+The area is still very rural and undeveloped.

+wade - 'Wading' means walking in shallow water.
+Usually the water isn't deeper than your knees.
+We will have to wade across the river, because there is not bridge.
+You can wade along the shore, but don't go too deep into the water.

+wade - (verb) to walk through water or other liquid with some effort, because it is deep enough to come quite high up your legs, or thick :
+The river was full but we managed to wade across.
+We waded a shallow river.

+local color - Here, the 'local color' refers to how the people really live and what they normally do every day.
+Eating at markets, instead of restaurants, really helps you see the local color.
+Traveling to another country during a holiday really gives you a chance to see the local color there.

+virtually (ALMOST) - (adverb) almost:
+Their twins are virtually identical.
+That wine stain on my shirt has virtually disappeared.

+virtually (BY COMPUTER) - (adverb) using computer technology over the internet, and not involving people physically going somewhere:
+Nowadays all these things can be experienced virtually.
+I've learned a lot, and met (virtually and in the real world) a lot of great people.

+ideal - (adjective) perfect, or the best possible: the ideal employer ideal person for She's the ideal person (= exactly the right type of person) for the job.

+idealistic - (adjective) believing that very good things can be achieved, often when this does not seem likely to other people:
+When I was young and idealistic I believed it was possible to change the world.
+She supports a number of idealistic causes.

+accurately - (adverb) in a way that is correct, exact, and without any mistakes:
+The plans should be drawn as accurately as possible.
+For the experiment to be valid, it is essential to record the data accurately.